theompm/Coursera_Capstone/capstone_description.md

 - business
 - tourism

 Because of these attributes a friend of mine decided moving to munich.
-He asked me helping him choosing the right borough to live in.
+He asked me helping him choosing the right district to live in.

 ### Description of the data and how it will be used to solve the problem